ottotech/godic/README.md

 ## Overview

-**godic** is a web application written in Go that helps you create and maintain a [data dictionary](https://en.wikipedia.org/wiki/Data_dictionary) of your relational database. <br> Currently it supports both mysql and postgres databases (latest versions).
+**godic** is a web application written in Go that helps you create and maintain a [data dictionary](https://en.wikipedia.org/wiki/Data_dictionary) of your relational database automatically. <br> Currently it supports both mysql and postgres databases (latest versions).

 ## How to use?